South Carolina Court Records

 Step 1.
 Determine when the Marriage Occured

 Different agencies maintain marriage records depending on when the union occured.
 For instance, you can obtain records of marriages that occurred before July 1950 or after December 2022 by contacting the probate court in the county where the license was issued.
-In contrast, marriage records filed between July 1950 and December 2022 can be found by applying to the South Dakota Department of Health and Environmental Control (DHEC).
+In contrast, marriage records filed between July 1950 and December 2022 can be found by applying to the vital records office.

 Step 2.
 Collect Information about the Marriage